What Is the Cost to Sell a House in Chicago?

 The total cost to sell a house in Chicago depends on your specific situation.
 You can probably expect to run into these common expenses for home sellers in Chicago:

-Many factors influence the cost of prepping your home for sale.
-Those factors include the home’s size, age, and level of wear and tear.
+Many factors influence the cost of preparing your home for sale, including the home’s size, age, and level of wear and tear.
 The following price estimates are a guide to assist you in preparing to sell your home.

-We estimate that the average cost for you to prepare your home for sale in Chicago is $7,300.
-The total cost range might be higher, from $11,786-$37,821, depending on if you build a structure for greater buyer appeal such as a gazebo, or need to paint the house, which can cost an additional $1.50 to $3.50 per square foot.
+We estimate that the cost for you to prepare your home for sale in Chicago ranges from $6,650 to $16,403.
+You may pay more if you decide to build a structure for greater buyer appeal, such as a gazebo, or need to paint the house, which can cost $1.50 to $4 per square foot.
 The prep costs can represent 2%-7% of your home’s sale price.

 Prepping your house for sale is most likely a good investment and will attract more buyers.
 “Buyers, especially first-time homebuyers, are shying away from anything that needs much work,” Valdez says.

-The potential cost is why it’s vital that before undertaking any large renovation projects or repairs, consult with your Realtor®.
-An experienced real estate agent will know what needs to be fixed and what you can skip to sell your house faster and for more money.
+The potential cost is why it’s vital to consult with your realtor before undertaking any large renovation projects or repairs.
+An experienced local real estate agent will know what needs to be fixed and what you can skip to sell your house faster and for more money.

 Realtor® fees in Chicago